 To explain what happened.
 I need to use scientific notation.
 Here's how it works.
 10 to the third power, or 103, means a one followed by three zeros: 1,000.
 Now a thousand thousand is a one followed by six zeros: 106 or one million.
 Similarly, a million millions or 10 to the 12th power is a trillion.

-In my book, I reported that a handful of soil, in addition to the mineral components (the clay, silt, sand and pebbles), you can also find a vast living component up to 10,000 or 104 different species of fungi, protests, bacteria, archaea and algae.
+In my book, I reported that in a handful of soil, in addition to the mineral components (the clay, silt, sand and pebbles), you can also find a vast living component: up to 10,000 or 104 different species of fungi, protests, bacteria, archaea and algae.
 I'm not even counting the viruses, which are vastly smaller.
 Collectively, I'll call these various micro kindoms of life microbes, and there's 10,000 of them in every scoop of soil.

 A million different species: can you even grasp the enormity of this idea?
 Picture all the different kinds of plants and animals that live on a whole continent.
 Imagine: